HPE StoreVirtual Archived Reviews (More than two years old)

 How has it helped my organization?I administer a 100% virtual environment.
 To use the HPE StoreVirtual VSA edition, I did not have to buy an expensive external array.
 I was able to create two 3.27TB usable… more»

 What needs improvement?The management console upgrade needs a bit of work.
 In some cases, it will not upgrade due to the non-removal of other HPE StoreVirtual Components.
 Be sure to remove other… more»

 What's my experience with pricing, setup cost, and licensing?Be sure to get 2-nodes for redundancy.
 Licensing changes at the 10TB mark.

-If you previously used a different solution, which one did you use and why did you switch?Actually, at the time of my initial use, I did try building my own iSCSI server (I still have that running actually) but HPE StoreVirtual has many more features and works… more»
+Which solution did I use previously and why did I switch?Actually, at the time of my initial use, I did try building my own iSCSI server (I still have that running actually) but HPE StoreVirtual has many more features and works… more»

 What other advice do I have?The management console could be a lot better, as it's got a little clunky feeling.
 It needs a lot of work on some parts of it, and on the integration with the components… more»

 Which other solutions did I evaluate?I run a 100% vSphere environment, and KVM.
 I actually built my own iSCSI server that was for ESXi and I used it to upgrade all my SANs.
 I have a SAN, as well - a fibre… more»